caleb12hodel/Caleb_Hodel_MAT311_Final/README.md

     └── random_forest.ipynb
 └── src/
     ├── data/
     │   └── load_data.py        (just for eda in main)
     ├── features/
     │   └── build_features.py
     ├── MAT311/
-        └── clean_data.py
+        └── clean_data.py       (clean data)
-        └──encode_cat.py
-        └──load.py
+        └── encode_cat.py       (encode categorical variables)
-    ├── models/
+        └── load.py             (load data and split data) ├── models/
-    │   └── dumb_model.py
+        └── dumb_model.py
-    │   └── knn_model.py
+        └── knn_model.py
-    │   └── random_forest.py
+        └── random_forest.py
     ├── utils/
-    │   └── helper_functions.py
+        └── helper_functions.py
     └── visualization/
         └── eda.py
         └── performance.py
+├── submission                  (contains csv files for kaggle submissions)
 ```

-`main.py` imports the modules from `src/` and utilizes `MAT311` for a custom python library, enabeling seamless function integration into both notebooks and `main.py`.
+`main.py` imports the modules from `src/` and utilizes `MAT311` for a custom python library, enabling seamless function integration into both notebooks and `main.py`.
 Using these modules we are able to executes models in a reproducible way that enables easier analysis.
 Jupyter notebooks are provided only for prototyping and exploration—they are **not** meant to be the main entry point of the project.

 Some directories such as `data/external/`, `src/utils/` and `tests/` may be empty, but the folder structure is provided to illustrate how a complete project should look.